Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dark Canyon Wilderness

-Dark Cayon Wilderness area is technically located inside of Bears Ears National Monument but is one of the best things to do in Utah for history lovers.
+Dark Canyon Wilderness is located within Bears Ears National Monument and one of the best things to do in Utah for history lovers.

 Ancestral Puebloan structures define the landscape.
 You’ll find cliffside dwelling structures perfectly embedded in the sandstone terraces, as well as ceramics dotting the soil, hidden from the untrained eye.
 There are various camping areas in the Dark Canyon Wilderness, as well as horse campsites.